 Old Mission Santa Barbara is easily the city’s most renowned landmark.
 The 10th of California’s 21 missions, it’s the only to be continuously occupied by the Franciscans and it’s long been referred to as “The Queen of the Missions” for its distinctive twin bell towers.
 You can take a self-guided tour of the mission, its gardens, cemetery, and chapel.
 And if you simply want to admire the exterior, it’s always accessible.
 The Mission Rose Garden across the street is also well worth a visit and makes for a prime picnic spot.
 Learn More

 Established by the Spanish military in 1782 as a fortress, El Presidio de Santa Barbara State Historic Park became Santa Barbara’s birthplace.
 The 5.5-acre park anchors downtown Santa Barbara’s Presidio District and includes two historic adobes—El Cuartel and the Cañedo Adobe.
 The latter serves as the visitor center and houses informative exhibitions including one room dedicated to the history of Santa Barbara’s Japanese community that lived in the Presidio in the early 20th century.
 The Santa Barbara Trust for Historic Preservation has overseen a meticulous reconstruction of the sites, down to the period furnishings and displays.
-The Presidio Chapel is among the remarkable buildings open for self-guided tours once they reopen to the public.
-Currently, you can explore the buildings from the exterior only.
+The Presidio Chapel is among the remarkable buildings open for self-guided tours.
 Learn More

 Santa Barbara Trust for Historic Preservation also manages Casa De La Guerra, which was constructed between 1818 and 1828 by Jose de la Guerra, a patriarch of the community in the Mexican era.
 De la Guerra served as the fifth military commander of the Presidio and his family resided in the historic adobe house, which is now a museum featuring original furnishings, rotating art exhibits, and historical displays dedicated to California’s Hispanic heritage.
 The museum is currently closed to the public, but the exteriors remain accessible.
 Learn More